apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * /jcr:root/content//element(*, app:Asset)[jcr:contains(., 'image')]_

   In case of aggregation all properties would be indexed at node level by default if the property type is part of `includePropertyTypes`.
-However if there is an explicit property definition provided then it would only be included if `nodeScopeIndex` is set to true.
+However, if there is an explicit property definition provided then it would only be included if `nodeScopeIndex` is set to true.